 You’ll find these Capital One Shopping Rewards deposited into your account usually within seven days of your purchase.

-For example, that Viator deal I mentioned earlier was offering 6% back.
+For example, that travel activity deal I mentioned earlier was offering 6% back.
 So if you booked a $250 activity with that 6% reward back, you’d receive $15 credited to your account.

-You can redeem these Capital One Shopping Rewards in exchange for e-gift cards to a handful of big-name retailers like Columbia, Groupon, and even Hotels.com (among many others!).
+You can redeem these Capital One Shopping Rewards in exchange for e-gift cards to a handful of popular, big-name retailers.

-Using your Capital One Shopping Rewards earned by saving money with the browser extension could end up saving you even more money on things you might like or need for travel (I'm eyeballing a new hiking jacket from Columbia, for example 👀
+Using your Capital One Shopping Rewards earned by saving money with the browser extension could end up saving you even more money on things you might like or need for travel (I’m eyeballing a new hiking jacket, for example 👀).

-There are also plenty of other retailers in this e-gift card program that aren't travel specific.
-So if you have $50 that you choose to redeem as a gift card at Chewy in order to get your cat's very special (and expensive) urinary health kibbles 🙄, that's another $50 saved that didn't technically come out of your own "travel piggy bank."
+There are also plenty of other retailers in this e-gift card program that aren’t travel specific.
+So if you have $50 that you choose to redeem as a gift card at a pet store in order to get your cat’s very special (and expensive) urinary health kibbles 🙄, that’s another $50 saved that didn’t technically come out of your own “travel piggy bank.”